 The Bad: Lets face it, there are always a few bad eggs, and we have to admit that there are only so many CapeCod sunset paintings you can look at before the sweet pink and yellowy colors kind of get to you.
 And this place...

-This thing was outside a clothing/ home goods store in Provincetown.
+The Ugly: This thing was outside a clothing/ home goods store in Provincetown.
 I don't think it needs an explanation, and if it does you are free to inquire yourselves because we did not.

 The Art of the Prank?